itpp-labs/odoo-development/docs/ide/emacs/pylint.rst

  max-line-length=120

-To desable certain warning add its code to ``disable`` list in pylintrc.
+To disable certain warning add its code to ``disable`` list in pylintrc.
 For example, If you don't like this message ``Missing method docstring`` with code C0111 or this ``Use of super on an old style class`` (E1002)